 About 93 km (79 miles) north of Port Fairy are the Grampians, sometimes referred to by their Aboriginal name Gariwerd.
 This 415,000-acre region combines stunning mountain scenery, abundant native wildlife, and invigorating outdoor activities.
 The sharp sandstone peaks here were long ago forced up from an ancient seabed, and sculpted by aeons of wind and rain.

-Today the park has more than 160 km (100 mi) of walking trails, as well as some 900 wildflower species, 200 species of birds, and 35 species of native mammals.
+Today the park has more than 160 km (100 miles) of walking trails, as well as some 900 wildflower species, 200 species of birds, and 35 species of native mammals.
 The best time to visit is October–December, when wildflowers carpet the landscape, the weather is mild, and summer crowds have yet to arrive.
-There are several wineries in the region, including the historic Seppelt vineyard and winery at Great Western about 38 km (24 mi) east of Halls Gap, which offers fascinating tours of its underground wine cellars.
+There are several wineries in the region, including the historic Seppelt vineyard and winery, which runs fascinating tours of its underground wine cellars, at Great Western, about 38 km (24 miles) east of Halls Gap.